AcademySoftwareFoundation/openexr/website/SceneLinear.rst

 photographs (*photorealistic* images), and that the image is displayed on a computer monitor.

+Note that although OpenEXR images were designed to store scene-referred color, this is not enforced by the library so OpenEXR images are not guaranteed to be scene-referred or to store linear-light values.
+There may be practical reasons store image data in an OpenEXR image encoded with a different convention.
+When sharing OpenEXR images with others, it is important to clarify exactly how the data is represented in the file.
+This also means the default processing applied by a software package to an OpenEXR image may not be consistent with the way the data is stored.

 Input vs Output: Tone mapping and creativity
 ============================================